reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - Please open issues with logcat if you got problems.
 Don't report anything without logcat!

-- Special thanks to @guitardedhero, @foxtrot47, and all people that helped and tested my modules.
+- Special thanks to @guitardedhero and all people that helped and tested my modules.

 - Free to cheat/kang my works, but please give a credit @reiryuki.